zetapush-demo/avengers-chat/TUTORIAL.md

 Now, you must create an account on ZetaPush platform, for this, [CONTACT US](https://www.zetapush.com/sign-up-for-a-free-trial).

-After that, you will receive a login, a password.
+After that, you will receive a login and a password.

 To create project from command line
 ```console